 • Beer and wine at the lodge, including Pure Mountains real ales.

-• Málaga airport transfers (collect 16.00, drop off 10.00).
+• Málaga airport transfers (pick up 16.00, drop off 10.00).

 What’s Not Included

 Prices are based on two people sharing a room.
 If you come on your own, we may allocate you a room with another guest of the same sex.
-You can guarantee that you will have a room to yourself by paying a 40% single room supplement.
+You can guarantee that you will have a room to yourself by paying a 20% single room supplement.

 Discounts

-If you do not need airport transfers, €40 / £35 ‘no transfers’ discount per person.
+If you do not need airport transfers, there is a €40/£35 ‘no transfers’ discount per person.

 For groups of six people, there is a discount of 60% on the price of the holiday for the group organiser.
 For a group of seven this rises to 70% and for eight to 80%.